awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PubliclyAccessible`  <a name="cfn-rds-dbcluster-publiclyaccessible"></a>
-A value that indicates whether the DB cluster is publicly accessible\.
+Specifies whether the DB cluster is publicly accessible\.
 When the DB cluster is publicly accessible, its Domain Name System \(DNS\) endpoint resolves to the private IP address from within the DB cluster's virtual private cloud \(VPC\)\.
 It resolves to the public IP address from outside of the DB cluster's VPC\.
 Access to the DB cluster is ultimately controlled by the security group it uses\.
 That public access isn't permitted if the security group assigned to the DB cluster doesn't permit it\.
 When the DB cluster isn't publicly accessible, it is an internal DB cluster with a DNS name that resolves to a private IP address\.
+Valid for Cluster Type: Multi\-AZ DB clusters only
 Default: The default behavior varies depending on whether `DBSubnetGroupName` is specified\.
 If `DBSubnetGroupName` isn't specified, and `PubliclyAccessible` isn't specified, the following applies:
 + If the default VPC in the target Region doesn’t have an internet gateway attached to it, the DB cluster is private\.